-Rich in flavour and history, Pinoy fusion food is now revolutionising the global scene with successful ventures abroad, and according to New York Times, Food Network and Bloomberg, it’s the big trend food trend of the year.
+Rich in flavour and history, Pinoy fusion food is taking over the global cuisine scene with many successful ventures abroad.
+According to New York Times, Food Network and Bloomberg, it’s the big food trend of the year.
+And thanks to the wonderfully diverse make-up of Dubai, it’s one we have easy and authentic access to.

 Words: Glaiza Godinez